+If the feature cannot be adequately addressed with a HSM analysis, then a comparison of the actual crash rate and the fatal crash rate to the statewide averages should be included in the Safety Study.

-d.
+- d.
 Collision Diagrams.
-Collision diagrams are not required, but may be provided to help explain specific safety issues.
+Collision diagrams are not required, but may be provided to help explain specific safety issues. - e.

-e.
 Narrative.
 Provide a concise description of the important aspects of the above safety study items.
 Discuss contributing factors to crashes by type.
-Discuss the relationship between the design exception element and crash history or other existing safety issues.
-The description must address any differences in traffic crash remediation between a project designed using the recommended design exception(s) versus a project designed using full design criteria.
+Discuss the relationship between the design exception element and crash data or other existing safety issues.
+The description must address any differences in traffic crash remediation between a project designed using the recommended design exception(s) versus a project designed using full design criteria. - f.

-f.
 Confidentiality.
 The safety study shall be kept together in a separate file within the project file itself.
 The entire safety study file and all items within that file, shall be clearly labeled with the following phrase: "Confidential-In-Depth Crash Investigation/Safety Study" (pertains to all project files from PennDOT, FHWA, consultant(s), etc.).
-In accordance with PA Consolidated Statutes Title 75-Vehicles

-(Vehicle Code) Section 3754 and 23 U.S.C.
+In accordance with PA Consolidated Statutes Title 75-Vehicles (Vehicle Code) Section 3754 and 23 U.S.C.
 Section 409, this safety study is confidential and the publication, reproduction, release or discussion of these materials is prohibited without the specific written consent of the Pennsylvania Department of Transportation's Office of Chief Counsel.
 This safety study is only provided to official agencies with official duties/responsibilities in project development.
-See page P - 9 for a sample Confidential Safety Study cover sheet.
+See page P 9 for a sample Confidential Safety Study cover sheet. - 3.
+Supporting Attachments.

-3. Structural Capacity Design Exception Requests.
-Should include appropriate documentation from the project development Linking, Planning and NEPA (LPN) evaluation which clearly justifies the need for the required load capacity.

-4. Supporting Attachments.
 Enough supporting attachments are required to support and explain the requested design exception.
 This includes a project location map, select plan sheets, and exhibits.
 This may also include select typical sections, construction plan sheets, vertical profiles, sight distance diagrams, plan views showing proposed and required geometry, ramp design sheets, photographs, etc.